cybercongress/go-cyber/README.md

-# Bostrom: Superintelligence grow here
+# Bostrom: Superintelligence 🔵 grow here

-Special to HackAtom RU!
+Special to [HackAtom RU](https://cyber.page/search/hackatom_ru)!
 Community Preview of Bostrom network.

 From Euler to Bostrom evolution we have: